With Historic Ruins and Scenic Views, Heidelberg Castle Town Has it All

 Although the castle is the main attraction, the city of Heidelberg is excellent for its own sake.
 It’s home to the prestigious Heidelberg University and Philosopher’s Way.
 In addition to the unique historical sites, it’s a wonderfully picturesque town with stunning hills overlooking the Neckar River.
 Situated about halfway between Frankfurt and Stuttgart and relatively close to the French border, it’s in the perfect location for a quick detour.

-Although the city applied to become a Unesco World Heritage site in 2007, the application was denied.
+Although the city applied to become a UNESCO World Heritage site in 2007, the application was denied.
 The UN may revisit that decision in the future, as the beautiful town is bursting with history worth preserving.

 Heidelberg University